Code-Institute-Submissions/js-project-card-game/README.md

 # Ani card game

-A fun anime/ gaming related card matching game - where the goal is to match two of the hidden cards together, complete the board in the shortest amount of time and with as few flips as possible.
+A fun anime/ gaming related card matching game - where the goal is to match two of the hidden cards together, complete the board in the shortest amount of time and with as few flips as possible and hopefully boosting one's memory in the meantime.
-Hopefully, too boost one's memory/ get it going.

 Meant for viewing on a desktop/ laptop/ tablet where there is more screen real estate.
 Hosted on [GitHub Pages](https://ghost01123.github.io/js-project-card-game/index.html) Repository on [GitHub](https://github.com/ghost01123/js-project-card-game)

 ## UX
 ![Responsive Views of Home Page](docs/Screenshot-responsiveness.png)

 ### Users
 Expected users of the website are gamers/ friends or people just looking for a basic fun memory game.

 ### User Stories
-- A gamer on the website I want to have fun, playing a simple game that works with interesting/ engaging features.
+- As gamer on the website I want to have fun, playing a simple game that works, with interesting/ engaging features.

 - As someone who won't's to play a memory game, a functional game which exercises one's memory is a requirement

-- my goal is to adapt/ make an enjoyable game that plays well, is easy to understand plus looks good so interested parties would wont to play it and also learn while doing creating it.
+- my goal is to adapt/ make an enjoyable game that plays well, is easy to understand plus looks good so interested parties would wont to play it and also learn JS while creating it.

 ### Design
 - Colour scheme consists: